aryachiranjeev/D-LORD/README.md

    Github link - https://github.com/fdbtrs/ElasticFace
    This algorithm took 58.64 ms per frame

-It has been observed that Elastic Face performs better upto 5m and 7m distances and ArcFace perform better for distances more than 10m and upto 15m.
-Whereas LightCNN perform worst for all four distances.
+It has been observed that ElasticFace performs better at 5m and 7m distances, while ArcFace performs better for distances more than 10m and 15m.
+The performance of LightCNN is significantly lower than the other recognition models.

 The detailed results are discussed in the paper D-LORD.